Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Proof of Theorem

 The remainder of the argument for the expansion of $F_\e^1$ is analogous to the previous case in which $\Gamma \cap \cC = \{0\}$.
 This completes the proof of \eqref{Fe:t} for the case $\kappa_0 > 0$.

 \paragraph{The case $\kappa_0 = 0$.} This case can be treated with two minor modifications to the proof in the case $\kappa_0 > 0$.
 We list these modifications below.

 The first modification is that we put $\cC$ as the tangent line of $\Gamma$ at $0$.
 Rather than a modification, this choice of $\cC$ is the natural extension of the tangent circle as $\kappa_0 \downarrow 0$.
-The splitting in \eqref{Ie123} applies verbatim.
+While $\cC$ is unbounded, it follows from the quadratic decay of $G(z)$ as $|z| \to \infty$ that the splitting in \eqref{Ie123} remains valid.

 The second modification is the expansion of $F_\e^2$.
 Since $G$ is odd, we get immediately

 which holds without any error terms depending on $\e$.